 #4 – Issues with Call Provision

-These bonds are issued with catastrophe call provision which allows the issuer to call back the bonds if the revenue-producing facility is destroyed.
+These bonds are issued with a catastrophe call provision, which allows the issuer to call back the bonds if the revenue-producing facility is destroyed.

 #5 – Insurance or Guarantee in Case of Default

-Such bonds are exposed to credit, interest, call and market risks similar to other class of debt.
-To avoid defaulting on its obligation issuer often provide insurance on their bonds.
+Such bonds are exposed to credit, interest, call, and market risks similar to other class of debt.
+To avoid defaulting on its obligation, the issuer often provides insurance on their bonds.
 In some cases, federal agencies also provide a guarantee.

 Revenue Bonds Types

 - Industrial bonds finance public projects like parks, the stadium they will generate usage feed when booked for concerts, sports events, meetings.

 - Airport bonds to fund construction of airports, landing fees, fuel fees, lease payments to secure the bonds.

 - Public utility bonds which fund through the sale of electricity.